Ierlandfan/esp8266-plane-spotter-color/README.md

 The commands are defined in the sketch but don't work (yet)

-Original adapted by Bodmer for use with latest TFT_ILI9341_ESP and JPEGDecoder library from my repository.
+Original adapted by Bodmer for use with latest TFT_ILI9341_ESP and JPEGDecoder library from his repository.

 These are the connections assumed for this forked copy of the sketch: